luokan1227/Project2/saturdayAnalysis.md

 ### Random Forests

 Using random Forests method to do the non-linear fit, as this method has best performance in the reference paper.
+Using `train()` function from `caret` package, R will generate tuning parameters `mrty` and automatically select the optimal model.

 ``` r
 #Subset a smaller dataTrain dataset for fitting.